pedromsantos/java-kata/8-yahtzee/README.md

 - Player assigns final roll to a category (see catagory list below)
 - Player cannot assign to already assigned category
 - Calculate score for player/roll/category
   - If roll is compatible score
   - If roll is not compatible score zero
 - Update player score
 - Game finishes when all players have assigned rolls to all categories

 ### Categories

 - Ones, Twos, Threes, Fours, Fives, Sixes
   - The player scores the sum of the dice that reads one, two, three, four, five or six, respectively.
   - Example roll: 1, 1, 2, 4, 4 placed on “fours” scores 8 points.
 - Pair
   - The player scores the sum of the two highest matching dice.
   - Example roll: 3, 3, 3, 4, 4 placed on “pair” scores 8.
 - Two pairs
   - If there are two pairs of dice with the same number, the player scores the sum of these dice.
   - For example, 1, 1, 2, 3, 3 placed on “two pairs” scores 8.
 - Three of a kind
   - If there are three dice with the same number, the player scores the sum of these dice.
   - Example roll: 3, 3, 3, 4, 5 places on “three of a kind” scores 9.
 - Four of a kind
   - If there are four dice with the same number, the player scores the sum of these dice.
   - Example roll: 2, 2, 2, 2, 5 places on “four of a kind” scores 8.
 - Small straight
   - If the roll starts on 1
   - Example roll: 1,2,3,4,5, the player scores 15 (the sum of all the dice).
 - Large straight
   - If the roll starts on 2
   - Example roll: 2,3,4,5,6, the player scores 20 (the sum of all the dice).
 - Full house
-    - If the dice are two of a kind and three of a kind, the player scores the sum of all the dice.
+  - If the dice are two of a kind and three of a kind, the player scores 25 points.
   - Example roll: 1,1,2,2,2 placed on “full house” scores 8.
 - Yahtzee
   - If all dice have the same number, the player scores 50 points.